evoluteur/structured-filter/README.md

 ### fields (array)

-Set the list of fields (with id, label and type) to participate in the advanced search.
+The list of fields (with id, label and type) to participate in the advanced search.

     $("#advSearch").advancedSearch({
         fields: [